Xion345/xion345.github.io/_posts/2015-08-05-reliable-laptop-benchmarks.md

 ## Setup ##

-I am benchmarking the speed of an *single-core* algorithm implemented in C++ which varies depending on a parameter.
+I am benchmarking the speed of a *single-core* algorithm implemented in C++ which varies depending on a parameter.
 I expect the speed to increase *very slightly* with the parameter value until a point where it collapses.
 The goal is to find the turning point.